Campusleben, Unileben

 • Program overview

 The core subject, English and American Studies, looks at aspects of literature, culture and language from the English-speaking world.
 Through courses in literary studies, students learn the basic principles of academic literary analysis.
 Courses on culture focus on the cultural history of Great Britain and the U.S., and involve analyzing, for example, films, music, advertisements, and articles.
-Students also study linguistics (including the theories and methods of language acquisition and development, and multilingualism) and receive language instruction.
+Students also study linguistics, including the theories and methods of language acquisition and development, and multilingualism.
+In language practice courses, you will further develop your language skills at a very high level.

-Students can choose between business administration and economics as specialist subjects.
-If they choose business administration, they attend courses in finance, marketing, management, business informatics, accounting, and production.
-The University of Mannheim also focuses on seminars in business ethics.
-In economics, students acquire knowledge in statistics and learn more about micro and macro economics.
-Another focus is on economic history.
+You can choose between business administration and economics as specialist subjects.
+If you choose business administration, you attend basic courses in finance, marketing, management, business informatics, accounting, and production.
+The University of Mannheim also focuses on courses in business and corporate ethics.
+In economics, students will acquire knowledge in the areas of analysis, statistics, microeconomics, and macroeconomics, in addition to the fundamentals of economics.
+Economic history is another special area of study.

 • Why study Culture and Economy: English and American Studies at the University of Mannheim?